-In recent months, exosome start-up companies have been the recipients of approximately $386.2 million in investor funding.
+In recent years, exosome start-up companies have been the recipients of hundreds of millions of dollars in investor funding.
 Clearly, investors are feeling favorable toward companies developing exosome products and there is a growing belief that the industry is poised for growth.

 Most Richly Funded Exosome Startups